ADOPT A RESCUE RABBIT

 Are you thinking about adopting a rabbit?
 Did you know …

-• 3rd most popular & 3rd most abandoned pet in the US.
+- The 3rd most popular and the 3rd most abandoned pet in the US.

-• 3-4 hrs of attention and care per day.
+- Need 3-4 hours of attention and care per day.

 Adoption Fee: $100 / rabbit